Stellar Lineup for Mead Botanical Garden’s Fall Speakers Series

-The Life Explorers Speaker Series features experts from the Central Florida community who present programs for adults interested in expanding and sharing their knowledge and experience.
+Experts from the Central Florida community present programs for adults interested in expanding and sharing their knowledge and experience.
 The variety of environmental and cultural topics stimulate appreciation of our unique community.

-Held (usually) on the third Thursday of each month – doors open at 9:30 for coffee and refreshments — the program begins at 10 AM.
-The events are free of charge, and are wonderful opportunities to learn and interact with other curious minded folks.
-We’re excited about Season 2 of the Series:
+Held (usually) on the second Thursday of each month – doors open at 9:30 for coffee and refreshments — the program begins at 10 AM.
+These FREE events are wonderful opportunities to learn and interact with other curious minded folks.

 Archive